Special Deputy Sheriff

 He was taken to St. Edward's Hospital in New Albany where he died the following day.

-Special Deputy Sheriff Engel was survived by his wife and four children.
+Special Deputy Sheriff Engel, from Evansville, was survived by his wife and four children.
+He had been deputized by the sheriff that day to transport the prisoners.

 Historical Note